daria-kotova/master_project/research/research-progress.md

 - Was appreciated more than test 1, because of the multiple layers of details (physical, 3D, 2D).

 - Still confusing because of the bg.

+- I find it cool that without an app you can only see some random objects on the table and than with the app you can reveal the significance and see the story (obviously not currently possible, since we can't draw diretly in the app).

 ———